CDH-SC/clo3/README.md

 `sudo cp /<path>/<to>/clo3/docs/nginx-configs/clo.dev.HTTP.conf /etc/nginx/sites-available`

 At this point, run `nginx -s reload` and confirm that the config is valid.
-You can check at this point if the front end is available at *http://<ip-address>*
+You can check at this point if the front end is available at *http://<ip-address>*.

-Be sure to check the server_name directive.
+Be sure to check the server\_name directive.
+It defaults to a non-existent clo.dev2.cdhsc.org.

 At this point, speak to the DevOps team to setup DNS if you have not already.